Location: West End, Tortola

 Alisa was raised in North Florida and has never been far from the water.
 She has been diving since she was 16, and her passion for scuba and the undersea world has only increased over the years.
 Alisa studied Ecotourism in college and became a PADI scuba instructor in 2014, and has been instructing in the Dominican Republic for the last six months.
 She enjoys engaging with people and teaching and encouraging people to love the water, and it’s inhabitants as much as she does!
 This is her first year working with ActionQuest, and she is more than excited to begin this new adventure.

 Taylor: dive instructor/mate

 Taylor grew up between the farmlands of Indiana and the islands of Washington.
-From an early age Taylor had a passion for the ocean and diving.
-In high school he worked as a naturalist and crew member aboard a whale watch boat and earned his PADI open water certificate.
-In the spring of 2015 Taylor graduated with a Bachelors of Science in Marine Biology and a Certificate in Maritime Culture and Heritage from the University of Hawaii.
-During his time in college Taylor worked at the University of Hawaii Diving Safety Office where he taught the AAUS Scientific Diver Course, DAN First Aid Courses and NAUI dive courses.
-Taylor’s thesis project was on the hearing abilities and long range communications of False Killer Whales.
-He also has worked on other projects with NOAA, National Geographic, Hawaii Institute of Marine Biology and the Marine Mammal Research Program.
+From an early age, Taylor had a passion for the ocean and diving.
+In high school, he worked as a naturalist and crew member aboard a whale watch boat and earned his PADI open water certificate.
+In the spring of 2015, Taylor graduated with a Bachelor of Science in Marine Biology and a Certificate in Maritime Culture and Heritage from the University of Hawaii.
+During his time in college, Taylor worked at the University of Hawaii Diving Safety Office, where he taught the AAUS Scientific Diver Course, DAN First Aid Courses, and NAUI dive courses.
+Taylor’s thesis project was on the hearing abilities and long-range communications of False Killer Whales.
+He also has worked on other projects with NOAA, National Geographic, Hawaii Institute of Marine Biology, and the Marine Mammal Research Program.
 Taylor was introduced to the Global Expeditions family as a student aboard Argo sailing from Singapore to Cape Town last fall, but that wasn’t enough.
 Now Taylor is joining the ActionQuest family as staff for the first time this summer.